sadekinborno/Basic-Language-Translator/README.md

 Open the translator.ipynb file in Google Colab or Jupyter Notebook.

-Create a new code & run "!pip install transformers sentencepiece" once to import the library.
+Create a new code & run "!pip install transformers sentencepiece" once to import the libraries.

 Now run the code.